alexmortali/grapple/README.md

    - This allows users to fill in a form and create an account.
 If a username already exists the user will be told to try another username.
 If the passwords don't match the user will also be told.

   #### Login:
    - This allows users to login to their account.
 It checks to see if the username exists, if it doesn't it tells them.
 If it does it checks the password they have entered vs the password stored in the database.
 If they match the user is logged in and returned to the home page, if they don't the user is notified that the passwords don't match.
+Once logged in a user will now have access to their cart and from here they can go on to purchase products.

   #### Reset Passowrd:
   - If a user has forgotten their password then they can reset it.
 They will receive and email which will contain a link allowing them to reset their password.